VACULOGIC QS-7 ONLINE

 EXTENDING THE PLAYLIST OR PROFILE TIME

-The combination of Profile and Play List formats is a very powerful structure, allowing virtually unlimited options.
-Each profile in the list is played sequentially; creating a non-stop operation that changes not only in the short term, but also in complete style.
-This is like selecting songs from multiple CD’s; the play list allows you to repeat the same "song", or mix ones of the same pace, or change pace any way you like.
+The combination of Profile and Play List formats is a very powerful structure, allowing thousands of options.
+Each profile in the list is played sequentially; creating a non-stop operation that changes not only in the short term, but in complete style.
+This is like selecting songs from multiple CD’s; the pace can be whatever you want it to be.
 Examples:

 To extend one profile:

 The Play List can contain multiple instances of the same profile.
-If you list “pulse36.pro” 10 times, QuickSilver will repeat the 6:40 minute program 10 times in a row for a total run time of one hour, 6 minutes and 40 seconds.
+If you enter “pulse36” 10 times, QuickSilver will run the 6:40 minute program 10 times in a row for a total run time of one hour, 6 minutes and 40 seconds.

-If you altered pulse 36 by posting the same two events 4 more times (10 events total) the profile time would be 20 seconds instead of 4.
-With the profile set for 100 cycles the total profile run time would become 33 minutes, 20 seconds.
+If you altered pulse 36 by adding the same two events 4 more times (10 events total) the profile time would be 20 seconds instead of 4.
+With 100 cycles the total run would become 33 minutes, 20 seconds.
 With that profile on the Play List for 10 repetitions, the total play time would be 333 minutes, or almost 6 hours.
-List it for the maximum of 19 entries and it plays a loop that actually lasts only four seconds for 10-1/2 hours!

 TIPS ON PROFILE DESIGN